IreshaMadhuwanthi/Memory-Allocation-Algorithm/README.md

        - 100KB List: 9 Blocks
        - 200KB List: 10 Blocks
        - 500KB List: 10 Blocks

+  5. Click "Deallocate" to free memory previously allocated to a process.

+      Example:
+       - After allocating 80KB:
+          - Allocated from 100KB list.
+9 out of 10 blocks left.
+          - Created a new block list for 20KB leftover.
+       - After deallocating 80KB:
+         - Returned to the 100KB list.
+10 out of 10 blocks are now available.
+         - 20KB leftover remains in its free list.

 <h3>Future Enhancements</h3>

 - Add functionality to deallocate memory and return it to the free list.